Te Whakaheke o Te Wai

 Our research

-Working with hapū, iwi, and national Māori partners, we will incorporate mātauranga-a-iwi/hapū into our models alongside the tracer and other related data.
+Working with hapū, iwi, and national Māori partners, we are incorporating mātauranga-a-iwi/hapū into our models alongside the tracer and other related data.
 We will research use of these models across institutional boundaries to promote a collective understanding of the whakaheke of water, its relationship to whakapapa and its role in empowering kaitiakitanga.

-Applications of the research outputs will include informing: setting of national policies, managing catchment scale contaminant inflows to groundwater-fed rivers, and protecting local potable water supplies (e.g. Havelock North).
+The research outputs are designed to inform setting of national policies, managing catchment scale contaminant inflows to groundwater-fed rivers, and protecting local potable water supplies (e.g. Havelock North).

 Our research involves four complementary areas